 After spending his early childhood between multiple foster and group homes, Jarrett was sentenced to life without parole at age 17.
 After 19 years in prison, and many months spent in solitary confinement, his sentence was commuted by the Governor of California.
 Today, Jarrett is an advocate for foster care reform.

 Hernán Carvete Martinez

 Hernán was just 6 years old when he started experiencing depression and anxiety.
 He began drinking when he was 8.
 By age 16 he was sentenced to serve 6 years in a secure juvenile detention facility in upstate New York.
 Today Hernán is a college graduate and successful activist fighting for the abolition of youth prisons and a reinvestment in community alternatives.

 At 13 years old, Xavier was sentenced to 25 years, of which he served 13.
 While in prison, he earned several college degrees and dedicated his life to working for change on behalf of the victim in his case.
-Today, Xavier is a Senior Advisor & Co-Director of Movement Building at the Campaign for the Fair Sentencing of Youth, where he speaks across the country to advance advocacy and public education efforts.
+Today, Xavier is Co-Executive Director at the Campaign for the Fair Sentencing of Youth, where he speaks across the country to advance advocacy and public education efforts.

 Raised amidst violence and abuse, Johnny was just 16 years old when he served his first 10 months at Rikers Island jail.
 He was later sentenced to 15 years at the age of 21.
 During his time, he was forced to spend over three years in solitary confinement.
 Today, Johnny leads efforts to end the inhumane practice across the United States.

 Why are YouTube and Google getting involved in the issue of children behind bars?